blankworker1/BYOB/guide.md

 Term      	       Meaning

-Word Wall	       A printed grid of the first four letters of all 2048 BIP39                      words, shuffled into a reproducible layout.
+**Word Wall:** printed grid of the first four letters of all 2048 BIP39 words,shuffled into a reproducible layout.

-Community Label	   A 4-character name for your community that ensures your wall                    is unique.
+**Community Label:** 4-character name for your community that ensures your wall is unique.

-Canonical Files	   BYOB Zero’s official generator software and word list,                          hosted online.
+**Canonical Files:** BYOB Zero official generator software and word list,hosted online.
 Using these ensures your wall is consistent and verifiable.

-Poster Sheet	   One page of the Word Wall.
+**Poster Sheet:** One page of the Word Wall.
 There are 5 sheets in total.

-Bottom-Right Label Your community label printed in the bottom-right corner of                      each sheet.
+**Bottom-Right Label:** Your community label printed in the bottom-right corner of each sheet.